rpkc/Google-Sheet-Web-Form/README.md

 # WebForm
-A webform backend for static sites using Google sheet
+A database for Webforms of Static sites using Google Sheet

 ## Steps